Computer Engineering, B.S. Program (126 units)

 The following 34 units of upper-division coursework is required:

-Students shall select a minimum of 6 units of Engineering elective courses:
+Students shall select a minimum of 6 units from the following: